GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 - `context` to identify parts of the resource hierarchy, with `data`, `gke`, `networking`, `sandbox`, `security` and `teams` values
 - `environment` to identify folders and projects belonging to specific environments, with `development` and `production` values
-- `tenant` for FAST multitenant, with one value for each defined tenant that identifies their specific set of resources

 The second set is optional and allows defining a custom tag hierarchy, including IAM bindings that can refer to specific identities, or to the internally defined automation service accounts via their names, like in the following example: